 Assessment in this programme comprises of school-based assessment and external examination at the end of Form 3.
 Candidates are expected to engage in all assessment activities.
 Paper 1 and Paper 2 are written papers based on all the content as described in the syllabus.
-Paper 3 will be a school-based continuous assessment comprising of practical activities which form a project.
+Paper 3 will be a school-based continuous assessment comprising of practical activities and guided write-up reports.